awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-github-deploy-application.md

 1. On the **Deployments** tab, choose **Create deployment**\.
 **Note**
 You will not be creating a new deployment\.
-This is currently the only way to give AWS CodeDeploy permission to interact with GitHub on behalf of your GitHub user account\.
+This is currently the only way to give CodeDeploy permission to interact with GitHub on behalf of your GitHub user account\.

 1. From **Deployment group**, choose **CodeDeployGitHubDemo\-DepGrp**\.

 1. In **Revision type**, choose **GitHub**\.

 1. In **Connect to GitHub**, do one of the following:
-   + To create a connection for AWS CodeDeploy applications to a GitHub account, sign out of GitHub in a separate web browser tab\.
+   + To create a connection for CodeDeploy applications to a GitHub account, sign out of GitHub in a separate web browser tab\.
 In **GitHub account**, type a name to identify this connection, and then choose **Connect to GitHub**\.
-The web page prompts you to authorize AWS CodeDeploy to interact with GitHub for the application named `CodeDeployGitHubDemo-App`\.
+The web page prompts you to authorize CodeDeploy to interact with GitHub for the application named `CodeDeployGitHubDemo-App`\.
 Continue to step 8\.
    + To use a connection you have already created, in **GitHub account**, select its name, and then choose **Connect to GitHub**\.
 Continue to step 10\.
    + To create a connection to a different GitHub account, sign out of GitHub in a separate web browser tab\.
 Choose **Connect to a different GitHub account**, and then choose **Connect to GitHub**\.
 Continue to step 8\.